easafe/purescript-flame/docs/events.md

 ]
 ```

-Here for `Loading`, we return an array of network calls and a final `Finish` message.
-The effects are run in order, and once we have a response, their events are raised for `update` as well.
+Here for `Perform`, we return an array of network calls and a final `Finish` message.
+The effects are run in order, and once we have a response their events are raised for `update` as well.

 You may be wondering: why separate model updating and side effects?
 The reason is that in this way we are "forced" to keep most of our business logic in pure functions, which are easier to reason and test.
 Effects become interchangeable, decoupled from what we do with their results.